LCCC Financial Aid Satisfactory Academic Progress (SAP) Policy

 *When completed OR the student receives an F grade due to failure to complete the coursework as required, the new grade is used to calculate SAP at the end of the student's next semester of attendance.
 The updated letter grade is treated per the table above when SAP is recalculated.

-Students with a Warning status who fail to meet SAP after the end of the Warning semester (reach or exceed the maximum time frame and/or have less than a 2.00 cumulative GPA and/or have less than a 66.667% completion rate) are no longer eligible for Federal Title IV financial aid and any financial aid that requires SAP.
+Students with a Warning status who fail to meet SAP after the end of the Warning semester (reach or exceed the maximum time frame and/or have less than a 2.00 cumulative GPA and/or have less than a 66.667% completion/pass rate) are no longer eligible for Federal Title IV financial aid and any financial aid that requires SAP.
 These students receive a No Longer Eligible (NLE) SAP status.
 Students are notified via myLCCC email that they are not eligible for federal financial aid.
 The email includes information about how to regain eligibility and the appeal process.

 Students have the right to appeal their status if they have mitigating or unusual circumstances they believe prevented them from maintaining or achieving SAP.
-Mitigating circumstances include, but are not limited to: illness, death in the family, family emergency, catastrophic incidences, divorce, births, etc. The student must submit an appeal form, a letter of explanation, and supporting third-party documentation for review.
+Mitigating circumstances include, but are not limited to: illness, death in the family, family emergency, pandemic-related, catastrophic incidences, divorce, births, etc. The student must submit an appeal form, a letter of explanation, and supporting third-party documentation for review.
 Appeals without appropriate third-party documentation (death certificate, hospital bill, etc.) will be denied.
 Appeals must explain why the student failed to make SAP and what has changed that will allow the student to make SAP in the future.

 Appeals may be submitted:

 - Student Hub, Lobby of Clay Pathfinder Building, Cheyenne